 Worth it if:

-- Your dog has allergies or sensitivities and ZIWI’s limited-ingredient recipes resolve them
+- Your dog has allergies or sensitivities that ZIWI’s limited-ingredient recipes resolve

-- You want NZ-made food and are willing to pay the premium
+- You want NZ-made and can pay for it

-- You have a small dog (costs scale with size — a 5 kg dog costs ~$3–4/day)
+- You have a small dog — a 5kg dog runs $3–4/day, which is manageable

-- You use ZIWI as a topper/mixer rather than sole food
+- You’re using ZIWI as a topper rather than sole food

 Hard to justify if:

-- You have a large or giant breed — costs become prohibitive
+- You have a large or giant breed — the costs become genuinely punishing

 - You have multiple dogs

-- Your household budget is tight — there’s no shame in feeding good-quality conventional food
+- Budget is tight — there’s no shame in feeding good-quality conventional food

 The topper strategy